flaticols/tagger/README.md

 # Tagger

-Creating a new release using the labels from the Pul Requests
+Creating a new release using the labels from the Pull Requests

 ## 🚀 How to use